CPSC-449-Projects/project3/CPSC-449-Project3/README.txt

 - To use the service through the terminal, please command: $ http PUT 127.0.0.1:5400/polls/vote/{id} username={username} choice={valid_choice}

-3. @hug.get("/polls/view-result/{id}")
+4. @hug.get("/polls/view-result/{id}")

-- This service allows any users to view the result of a specific poll.
+- This service allows any users to view the result of a specific poll based on its id.

 - Endpoint: /polls/view-result/{id}